SarahXiongyh/LaTex/README.md

-# Latex
+# LaTex
-This repository is used for personal latex learning and collection.
+This repository is used for personal LaTex learning and collection.